-Moving boxes are generally the same weight and quality as ordinary shipping boxes, unless you purchase some made from thicker cardboard that allows for heavier packing.
+Moving boxes are the same weight and quality as ordinary shipping boxes unless you purchase some made from thicker cardboard that allows for heavier packing.
 So, the question most people have is, should I purchase moving boxes or find some slightly-used from grocery stores or friends who've just recently moved.

 The answer is usually found in a combination of need and cost.
-For expensive, fragile or sentimental items that you don't want damaged, it's always best to err on the side of caution and purchase new moving boxes.
+For expensive, fragile or sentimental items that you don't want to be damaged, it's always best to err on the side of caution and purchase new moving boxes.

 So, when choosing to purchase moving boxes, keep these tips in mind:

 The rule of thumb is that each box should not weigh more than 50 lbs.
 Even if you've hired movers, remember that you may have to move the boxes yourself, from one room to another, so make sure you're able to lift them yourself.
 Some boxes, such as a wardrobe or electronic box, may naturally be heavier.
 Just try to keep the number of boxes over 50 pounds to a minimum.

 Type of boxes you may need and what they're used for:

 1.5 cubic foot moving box which is 16 x 12½ x 12½ inches - the box used the most and can safely carry up to 60 lbs.
 Again, keep weight under 50 lbs.
 This box is great for books, for packing kitchen items, dishes, fragile and small appliances, lamps or shades.